 If you are attempting a no-knead recipe (or even a light knead) followed by a long bulk fermentation, cool temperatures can cause issues with gluten development.

-Using the fridge to slow down the fermentation is a common and useful trick.
+Using the fridge to slow down fermentation is a common and useful trick.
 But dough should be left at room temperature for a while in order for amylase and the yeast to function effectively.
 We need these two working hard to develop the dough!

 If you haven’t already got a dough thermometer, this probe from amazon is really effective for the price!

 4 – Not enough gluten available in the flour

 To arrive at the windowpane stage the flour used has to be suitable for the recipe.
 For short/zero bulk fermentation the flour needs to be high protein at around 13%.
 For a longer bulk fermentation, weaker protein flours can be used.

 Low-quality flours contain many broken proteins.
 These require time to repair though some strands are so poor, they never do.
 Finding a good flour brand is important to making great bread.

 5 – The recipe needed more water

 For the gluten strands to be able to stretch they need to be correctly hydrated.
 Too little water will stop the gluten from becoming stretchy and prevents the windowpane stage from being achieved.

-Overly high hydrated dough is also an issue.
-Too much water in a dough can act as a lubricant which blocks the gluten network from bonding.
+An overly high hydrated dough is also an issue.
+Too much water in a dough can act as a lubricant that blocks the gluten network from bonding.

 Wet doughs may redeem themselves after a long bulk fermentation.
 Organic acids in the dough that occur during fermentation increase the capabilities of the dough to retain water.
 They also make the dough more cohesive.

 6 – Using wholemeal flour

 Wholemeal flour requires more water for optimum hydration.
 It also is slower to absorb water than white flour.
 When baking with wholemeal flour I recommend a soaker or autolyse the flour before kneading.

 7 – The dough contains fat